-With this background in mind, we suggest that Americans can reasonably expect two things from our corporations12:
+With this background in mind, we suggest that Americans can reasonably expect two things from our corporations.12

-- 1) Productivity: Our corporations should be productive, each contributing as much as possible to the total of goods and services produced in the United States.
-It is the sum of these efforts that makes America prosperous. - 2)Sharing: Our corporations should provide productive and well-paying jobs so that the value the companies create is widely shared by Americans.
+(1) Our companies should be productive, each contributing as much as possible to the total of goods and services produced in the United States.
+It is the sum of these efforts that makes America prosperous.

+(2) Our corporations should provide productive and well-paying jobs so that the value the companies create is widely shared by Americans.
 This widely shared wealth gives the nation and its people economic security and political stability.